open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/getting-started.md

 {{< /tabs >}}

-Finally, the runtime configuration of the `opentelemetry` and `opentelemetry_exporter` Application's are set to export to the Collector.
+Finally, the runtime configuration of the `opentelemetry` and `opentelemetry_exporter` Applications are set to export to the Collector.
 The configurations below show the defaults that are used if none are set, which are the HTTP protocol with endpoint of `localhost` on port `4318`.
 If using `grpc` for the `otlp_protocol` the endpoint should be changed to `http://localhost:4317`.